-Why a high First Contact Resolution rate is vital for customer service success
+First Contact Resolution (FCR) is key to customer service success

 Solving any problems quickly and effectively is central to achieving high customer satisfaction levels.
-Consumers don’t want to be forced to make contact again to resolve an issue or have to wait for an agent to call them back with an answer.
+Consumers don’t want to be forced to make contact again to resolve an issue.
+They don’t want to wait for an agent to call them back with an answer.

 Research in the ContactBabel UK Customer Experience Decision Makers Guide 2021-22, sponsored by Enghouse Interactive, backs this up.
-In the report both consumers and customer service professionals agree that First Contact Resolution (FCR) is key to customer service success.
-Across every age group, consumers ranked FCR as the most important factor when dealing with an organisation, ahead of short waiting times, long opening hours and polite employees.
-50% of businesses said their customers valued getting problems solved first time as their priority, with a further 31% putting it within the top three.
+The report surveyed consumers and customer service professionals based in the UK.
+Both agree that First Contact Resolution (FCR) is key to customer service success.
+Across every age group, consumers ranked FCR as the most important factor when dealing with an organisation.
+FCR was ahead of short waiting times, long opening hours and polite employees.
+50% of businesses said their customers valued getting problems solved first time as their priority.

 Identifying the benefits of high First Contact Resolution rates

 Achieving high FCR rates helps both consumers and businesses.
-By eliminating the need for customers to make multiple contacts to resolve their issues, it is a clear signal to them that a business values their time.
+Eliminating the need for customers to make multiple contacts to resolve their issues is a clear signal that a business values their time.
 Done well it can turn around negative opinions and boost customer loyalty.

 For businesses, it increases efficiency by reducing contact volumes.
 This is particularly important at the moment, with ContactBabel’s research showing that most sectors are experiencing higher call volumes post-pandemic.
 81% of customer service respondents say this has been driven by people’s greater need for confidence that their issues are resolved.
-So getting it right first time delivers reassurance to consumers and removes the need for them to call back or be contacted again, freeing up agent time for other queries.
+So getting it right first time delivers reassurance to consumers.
+It also removes prevents further calls or call-backs, freeing up agent time for other queries.